uil comment info

 Lake Annecy by bike: take advantage of the cycle paths

-Annecy is home to a multitude of bike rentals for individuals, which are great options for getting around Lake Annecy.
+Annecy is home to a multitude of bike rental services for private individuals, which are great options for getting around Lake Annecy.
 These options make it easy for mountain bikers to find the equipment they need to explore the forest trails.
-Rental specialists offer expert advice and the right equipment for every route.
+Rental specialists offer expert advice and the right equipment for every trip.

 The cycle path around the lake offers breathtaking scenery and is accessible to everyone, from beginners to experienced cyclists.
 You can stop wherever you like to admire the scenery or take a swim break.
 Several bike rental companies offer classic and electric bikes in Annecy.
 The 42 km bike path is safe and well-maintained, ideal for a day of discovery.